 Sydney offers a very different flavour of Australia compared to fellow cities such as European-flavoured Melbourne or Queensland's Brisbane.

 Sydney is a city for living and enjoying.
 You can create some amazing holiday memories by searching for a holiday to Sydney using the tool on TravelSupermarket.
-Don't delay; get your Sydney adventure underway today.
+Don't delay; get your cheap holiday to Sydney underway today.

 Summer in the southern hemisphere heats up around December and begins to cool around May.
 You can experience sizzling highs during summer, while the winter months of May to August are still warm, with average temperatures of 14C.
 Rainfall and sunshine hours are fairly consistent throughout the year.